The shadow of a Thurston geodesic to the curve graph: Background

 The second term in the sum can be replaced with $e^{-e^t}$ without increasing the multiplicative error by much.
-This is true because the first term $\epsilon e^t$ in the sum dominates the second term when $\epsilon e^t$ is bigger than $1$.
+This is true because the first term $\epsilon e^t$ in the sum is bigger than the second term when $\epsilon e^t$ is bigger than $1$.
 This proves the claim. \end{proof}